ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/Security_remediation_and_auditing.md

 Script runtime options

-- The group option allows a meta feild to be assigned against the report for use in analysis if servers can be grouped together.
+- The group option allows a meta field to be assigned against the report for use in analysis if servers can be grouped together.
-If more than one group this can be comma seperated
+If more than one group this can be comma separated

 - The outfile is the filename and location to save the full audit report to.